devinci-it/LinuxProjectsRepository/challenge_lab_c/README.md

 Remember to adjust the paths and filenames if necessary.

 **Note:** Ensure that you have appropriate permissions to access the log files and create directories in the specified locations.

-Feel free to reach out if you have any questions or encounter any issues during the process.